© Stuart Anning/ Cultura / Mediabakery

 German certificates from the following institutions are accepted: ÖSD, Goethe-Institute, TELC, Austrian Integration Fund (ÖIF).

-You can present a proof of general university entrance qualification or completed a vocational secondary school or completed a university degree at a recognized university abroad, instead of the A1 German Certificate.
-It is important that the degree was awarded by a recognized educational institution and that the diploma or proof of general university entrance qualification or the vocational secondary school leaving certificate was issued in German or English or is translated by a court-certified translator.
+If you completed studies at a recognised university or can present proof of general university entrance qualification or completed a vocational secondary school you do not need to present a German A1 certificate.
+Instead, relevant proof must be submitted to the immigration authority.
+Legalisation Legalisation ()may be necessary depending upon the country of issue.
+It is important that the educational institution from which the university diploma or general university entrance qualification or school leaving certificate from the vocational secondary school is recognized and that the relevant document was issued in German or English or underwent translation by a court-certified translator.
 This certificate is valid both as a substitute for the German Certificate A1 and/or for the A2 Integration Certificate (Module 1 of the Integration Agreement).

 Note:

-• Many residence authorities require a so-called excerpt from the Austrian Credit Protection Association (“KSV Auszug”) when renewing residence permits.
+- Many residence authorities require a so-called excerpt from the Austrian Credit Protection Association (“KSV Auszug”) when renewing residence permits.
 This excerpt is an official document that shows whether you have taken out loans in Austria.
 If you are married, you always have to present your own excerpt and that of your partner.
-You can easily order this excerpt from the Austrian Credit Protection Association for authorities online.
+You can easily order this excerpt from the Austrian Credit Protection Association for authorities onlineonline ().

 Note: